–WE'RE HERE TO HELP –

 Dealing with a Criminal Charge Can Be Complicated

-In order to help you navigate the process, we have included some general information below.
-This is not a substitute for legal advice and we ask that you please contact us at (855) 585-1777 for specific information.
+In order to help you navigate the criminal process, we have included some general information below.
+This is not a substitute for legal advice and we ask that you please contact a Regina criminal lawyer at (306) 994-8323 for specific information.

 Most often, individuals charged with an offence will be asked to agree (in one form or another) to attend Court on a specific future date.
 A Promise to Appear or Undertaking may specify that you attend Court on a certain date.
 If the prosecutor’s office believes that you will not appear or thinks that you pose a danger to the public they may ask the Court to hold you in custody (“remand”).
 In these circumstances a bail hearing (or “show cause” hearing) becomes necessary.